echeran/smile-of-murugan/webbook/chapter03.md

 contain material which may be much older (actually, some poems are as old as the 1st Cent.
 B.C.) as well as much younger (some bardic poems may be as late as the 4th-6th Cent.
 A.D.).

+[^patirrupattu]: *Patiṟṟuppattu,* ed. by U. V. Swaminatha Aiyar, p.
+4-5; R. Paneerselvam, "An Important Brahmi Tamil Inscription; a reconstruction of the genealogy of the Chera kings", Proc.
+I. *International Tamil Conference-Seminar 1966,* Kuala Lumpur (1968); M. E. M. Pillai, *Culture of the Ancient Ceras*, Kovilpatti, 1970.

 5. The epic poem *Cilappatikāram* provides yet another clue: In Canto XXVI, Il.
 149 and 163 we read about *nurruvar kannar*.
 This name was identified with the dynastic name *Śātakarṇi*, *Šātakaṇi,* the *Šātavāhanas* or *Andhras*.
-This powerful dynasty which followed the Mauryan rule in the Deccan, lasted for four and a half centuries 1 *Patiṟṟuppattu,* ed. by U. V. Swaminatha Aiyar, p.
-4-5; R. Paneerselvam, "An Important Brahmi Tamil Inscription; a reconstruction of the genealogy of the Chera kings", Proc.
-I. *International Tamil Conference-Seminar 1966,* Kuala Lumpur (1968); M. E. M. Pillai, *Culture of the Ancient Ceras*, Kovilpatti, 1970.

-from about 230 B.C.
+This powerful dynasty which followed the Mauryan rule in the Deccan, lasted for four and a half centuries from about 230 B.C.
 By the beginning of the 3rd Cent., their empire had virtually ceased to exist.
 In the private collection of Dr. N. P.
 Dikanara Rao, Hyderabad, is found a silver coin with a short